maddingo/killercoda-scenarios/API_Management/01-deploy-contract-dotnet/intro.md

 What you will learn?
-- Building a simple Spring Boot Application exposing a simple REST API
+- Building a .NET application exposing a simple REST API
-- API contract generation
+- API contract generation as a json file
-- Deploying the Open Api Spec to an external repository like Maven Central

 Tools:
-- Java, Spring Boot, Maven
+- .NET 8.0
 - REST
 - Open API Spec